revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 {% subsection Specifying the model %}

 {% subsubsection Priors on amount of rate variation %}
-We follow here exactly the prior specification as in the \href{https://github.com/revbayes/revbayes_tutorial/raw/master/tutorial_TeX/RB_DiversificationRate_Episodic_Tutorial/RB_DiversificationRate_Episodic_Tutorial.pdf}{Diversification Rates Through Time tutorial} because we want our model to collapse to the episodic birth-death if there is no correlation.
+We follow here exactly the prior specification as in the {% page_ref divrate/ebd %} tutorial because we want our model to collapse to the episodic birth-death if there is no correlation.

 We start by specifying prior distributions on the rates.
 Each interval-specific speciation and extinction rate will be drawn from a normal distribution.